berkeley-scf/r-bootcamp-fall-2022/README.md

 If you have registered and realize you cannot attend, PLEASE [cancel your registration](https://forms.gle/Q75qCFDqygL8oY3D6) so that we can let people on the wait-list attend.
 If you don't cancel, you'll deprive someone else of a spot, as we always have a wait-list for this event.

-## Logistics - when, where, and how
+## Logistics - when, where, how, and what

 Physical location: UC Berkeley campus, building and room TBD.